 An opportunity that transforms

-The scholarship requires taking an in-person test with questions based on a book and submitting documentation verifying the accuracy of each applicant's information (seeterms and conditions).
+The scholarship requires applicants to take an in-person test with questions based on a book they have read and to submit documentation verifying the accuracy of each applicant's information.

 The university will provide free access to the book through its library or the Ceibal National Library.